GusMuche/homebridge-zipabox-platform/README.md

 reverse       | (Optional) = true if the boolean signal of the sensor need to be<br>reversed - see below min           | (Optional) Fix a min value for a specific range.
 0 by default max           | (Optional) Fix a max value for a specific range.
-100 by default pin           | (Optional) : your Pin in Zipato Board to arm or disarm alarm. nightMode     | (Optional) : Select Home or Night for Security system
+100 by default nightMode     | (Optional) : Select Home or Night for Security system

 Please note the lower and upper case of the parameters.